Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

 The Schatten norms are different ways of measuring the magnitude of the eigenvalues.
 Formally, a Schatten $p$-norm of $\boundM$ is the usual $p$-norm applied to the vector of singular values of $\boundM$, which in our case coincide with the eigenvalues:

-The Schatten $p$-norm thus acts in the same way as the vector $p$-norm.
 When $p$ is small, the norm tolerates a few large eigenvalues if it means that many other eigenvalues are small.
 When $p$ is large, the norm is disproportionately affected by large eigenvalues, diminishing the influence of smaller eigenvalues.
 Therefore, a risk averse experimenter would want to use a Schatten $p$-norm with a large $p$, because minimizing such a norm ensures that no eigenvalue is much larger than the others.
-In that case, the value of the bound will be roughly the same no matter what the coefficients $w_k$ in the convex combination happen to be.
-A risk tolerant experimenter would instead prefer a Schatten $p$-norm with a smaller $p$, as this will ensure that the sum of eigenvalues is small.
-In that case, the value of the bound will be small for most convex combinations of the eigenvalues, but there might be some eigenvalues that are quite large.
+A risk tolerant experimenter would instead prefer a Schatten $p$-norm with a smaller $p$, as this will ensure that the sum of the eigenvalues is small.
 The following proposition shows that we achieve admissibility no matter the choice of $p$.

 \expcommand{\thmSchattenIsMonotone}{ For all $p \in [1, \infty)$, the Schatten $p$-norm objective $\objfS = \pnorm{p}{\varM + \slackM}$ is strictly monotone, ensuring that the variance bound produced by \optprocedure{} using $\objsym$ is admissible. } \begin{theorem} \thmSchattenIsMonotone \end{theorem}